sillsdev/web-languageforge/docs/testing-setup.md

 Once you've got a phantomjs binary, whether you built it from source or downloaded the binary package, put it somewhere on your PATH. (/usr/local/bin/ is probably best.)

+If you download the binary, then you also need to install the libfontconfig package

+    sudo apt-get install fontconfig

+You can verify that phantomjs is in your path and working by typing:

+    phantomjs -v

 ## Step 3: TeamCity

 If installing on your local machine, you can (of course) skip this step; it's only needed when setting up a TeamCity build agent.